Laurențiu Reghecampf: Espérance de Tunis

 On 5 November 2024, Reghecampf signed a contract with Tunisian Ligue Professionnelle 1 club Espérance de Tunis until June 2026, with an annual salary of €500,000.
 This deal made him the highest-paid coach in Tunisian football.
 In February 2025, he guided the club to victory in the Tunisian Super Cup, defeating Stade Tunisien 2–0 in the final.
 He was unexpectedly released by the club on 17 March 2025, despite leaving Espérance in first place.
-During his four months in charge, he won 16 matches, drew 6, and lost only 2 games, while also qualifying the club for the quarter-finals of the 2024–25 CAF Champions League.
+During his four months in charge, he won 16 matches, drew 6, and lost only 2 matches, while also qualifying the club for the quarter-finals of the 2024–25 CAF Champions League.

 Al Hilal Omdurman

-On 7 August 2025, Reghecampf was confirmed as the new manager of the Sudanese club Al-Hilal S.C.
+On 7 August 2025, Reghecampf was appointed as the new manager of Sudanese club Al-Hilal S.C.
+He took charge during the ongoing civil war in Sudan, which forced the club to relocate and temporarily play their home matches at Amahoro Stadium in Kigali while competing in the 2025–26 Rwanda Premier League.
+Under his management, Al‑Hilal progressed through the CAF Champions League qualifying rounds, defeating Jamus and Kenya Police to reach the group stage, where they opened their campaign with a 2–1 victory over Algerian side MC Alger.

+Return to Espérance de Tunis

+In June 2026, Reghecampf returned to Espérance de Tunis, replacing Patrice Beaumelle.
+He left in September the same year, after just four games in charge, in order to rejoin his former club, FCSB.

+Return to FCSB

+In September 2026, Laurențiu Reghecampf agreed to return in charge of FCSB for a third time.
+He was officially announced as head coach of the Romanian side on the 24th of September.